 Vegetable glycerin is a humectant, which means it functions almost as magnet for water.
 It draws moisture into the skin and holds it there — and since glycerin molecules are tiny, they penetrate deep into the pores to deliver hydration to the inner layers of the skin.

-By prepping the skin with a humectant and extra moisture, this is the perfect step before applying your face oil.
+This is the perfect step before applying your face oil.
 Since humectants draw in moisture and oils “seal” that moisture in, they work as a team to keep your skin as hydrated and glowy as possible.

 Since I don’t normally wear makeup, I find this is all my skin really needs to get clean.
 If you’re washing off a heavy layer of foundation and powder, start with an oil cleanser first to remove it, then spritz your face with this DIY mist.